bitansa/MR.RGM/README.md

 interactions among response variables and between responses and instrumental variables using simulated data sets.
-Subsequently, we provide an example of how NetworkMotif can be applied, utilizing a specified network structure and Gamma_Pst acquired from executing the RGM function.
+Subsequently, we provide an example of how NetworkMotif can be applied, utilizing a specified network structure and GammaPst acquired from executing the RGM function.

 ``` r